Cloud to Edge: Benchmarking LLM Inference On Hardware-Accelerated Single-Board Computers: Discussion: Implications for IoT in Critical Industries

 \subsection{Energy-Constrained Autonomous Systems}

 These characteristics are particularly impactful in autonomous and defence contexts, such as drone operations and distributed sensing environments.
 With constrained onboard energy budgets (e.g., 90--260Wh/kg \cite{PATTANAYAK2025126356}), drones benefit significantly from efficient inference that minimises power draw while enabling local decision-making and real-time data summarisation.
 This reduces the need for continuous high-bandwidth communication with centralised command systems, lowering both latency and detectability in contested environments.
-More broadly, distributed edge AI supports operational resilience, scalability, and stealth, but also introduces new challenges around coordination, trust, and security across nodes.
-As edge capabilities continue to improve, a key question emerges: whether centralised AI architectures become a strategic liability in scenarios where distributed, low-power intelligence can operate effectively at the tactical edge offering greater privacy, especially when deployed through federated learning.
+Local inference may reduce dependence on continuous connectivity, but resilience and trust are system-level properties not evaluated by these single-device experiments.
+Future comparisons of centralised, local-only and federated approaches should measure communication cost, energy, task performance, and robustness to compromised nodes.